 - San Mateo County’s median household income rose 4% in 2017, the same amount of increase from 2015 to 2016.

-- California saw a rise in median household income of approximately 2% in 2016, while the national median income remained approximately the same after adjusting for inflation.
+- California saw a rise in median household income of approximately 3% in 2017, while the national median income only increased by 1% after adjusting for inflation.

 - The distribution of income in San Mateo County changed considerably from 2007 to 2017.
 In 2007, 59% of county households had income under $99,000; by 2017, this percentage decreased to 44%.